 While origami proficiency isn't needed for this, it will certainly make it easier for us to assemble this cool optical illusion by magician Jerry Andrus.
 After the dragon has been folded, as you walk around it, it will appear to turn its head and follow you (you'll need to close one eye).
 View a short video showing the optical illusion in action, then download the PDF so you can fold your own.
 Jeremy Shafer's "Magic Cube" origami model utilizes the same principal to create the illusion (from Origami to Astonish and Amuse).

 Is it magic?
-This simple to create illusion can be used to explain to outsiders the dangers of cutting paper (pictured far left, click for larger view).
+This simple to create Paper Illusion will have your friends scratching their heads (pictured far left, click for larger view).
 Solution at the bottom of this page.

 I finally discovered what to do with all those stips of paper that are left-over when I cut copy paper down to size: Paper Quilling.

-By cutting, rolling and shaping thin strips of paper, you can create stunning pieces.
-Visit All Things Paper and Ann Martin will get you started, and possibly hooked on, Quilling.
+Also known as Paper Filigree, by cutting, rolling and shaping thin strips of paper, you can create stunning pieces.
+Visit All Things Paper and Ann Martin will get you started, and possibly get hooked on, Quilling.

 How many times can you fold a